-The prophet of Reggae Music!
+The prophet of Reggae music

 Bob Marley was a Jamaican singer, songwriter, guitarist, and activist.

-Marley is the most widely known performer of Reggae music and regarded by many as a Prophet of the Rastafarian Religion.
+Marley is the most widely known performer of reggae music and regarded by many as a prophet of the Rastafarian religion.

-Between his first major tour in 1973 until ’81 when he sadly passed away due to cancer, Bob Marley became one of our times most recognized performers.
+Few artists have had such widespread recognition as Bob Marley.
+Between ’73, the year of his first major tour and ’81, when he sadly passed away due to cancer, Bob Marley became one of our times most recognized performers.

 When Marley wrote Redemption Song he was terminally ill

 Redemption Song is a song by Bob Marley from the album Uprising.

 The original and most famous recording of Redemption Song was performed on just one acoustic guitar.
 However, there are other versions by Marley either live or in the studio, with and without a band.
 When Uprising was re-released in ’01, the full band version was featured as well as the original acoustic take.

 When Marley wrote Redemption Song in ’79, he already knew about his cancer and was dealing with his mortality.
 How much this affected the meaning of the song might be dangerous waters to explore but there is usually a strong connection with timeless songs and great loss.